PaddlePaddle/PaddleSeg/docs/data/custom/data_prepare.md

 The size of the original image data should be (h, w, channel), where h, w are the height and width of the image, and channel is the number of channels of the image.

 ### 2.2 Annotation Requirements
-The annotated image must be a single-channel image, the pixel value is the corresponding category, and the pixel annotated category needs to increase from 0.
+The annotated image must be a single-channel image, the annotated image should be in png format.
+The pixel value is the corresponding category, and the pixel annotated category needs to increase from 0.
 For example, 0, 1, 2, 3 means that there are 4 categories, and the maximum number of labeled categories is 256.
 Among them, you can specify a specific pixel value to indicate that the pixel of that value does not participate in training and evaluation (the default is 255).

-### 2.3 Custom Dataset Segmentation and File List Generation
+### 2.3 Spilit Custom Dataset and Generate File List

 For all data that is not divided into training set, validation set, and test set, PaddleSeg provides a script to generate segmented data and generate a file list.